Last Updated on March 5, 2021 by Julia Wilson

 Where an underlying cause has been ruled out, commercial hairball diets can reduce the incidence of hairballs by increasing levels of insoluble fibre which promotes gastric motility and gastric emptying.
 Hairball diets also improve skin and hair condition, which in turn reduces shedding.

-Oil-based products which help lubricate the digestive tract and aid the movement of the hairball to the bowel.
+Oil-based products help lubricate the digestive tract and aid the movement of the hairball to the bowel.

 Medications to promote effective gastric emptying such as metoclopramide, cisapride and ranitidine.
 Cisapride and ranitidine are not licensed for use in cats but can be prescribed as an extra-label drug by veterinarians.